isunjn/consoo/README.md

 foo(1, 2); // will print the call stack and arguments
 ```

+### trace object prop access

-- Print the call stack every time the specific object property is accessed (get or set).
+Print the call stack every time the specific object property is accessed (get or set).

 ```ts
 consoo.traceProp(obj, "prop");
 ```

-- Monitor the `document.activeElement` change.
+### monitor active element

+Print `document.activeElement` when it changes.

 ```ts
 consoo.monitorActiveElement(); // return a function to stop monitoring